Agriculture Technology From Location

 How can we fulfill the needs of a growing and increasingly affluent population?
 Agriculture technology is helping diagnose food security like in this Feeding the World Story Map.

-Can we learn from historical data?
+Can we learn from historical imagery and data?
 Landsat satellite data provides a unique view of historical agricultural land.
 When you plot historical trends of land use over time, is there enough arable land to serve a growing population?

 Overall, satellite, mobile collection and GIS data are safeguarding food-insecure populations by establishing underlying causes.

 Conclusion – Agriculture Technology